National leader Judith Collins on political poll, roading project in Palmerston North

 PM 'probably' knew about Lees-Galloway - Collins

-This morning, Collins told Magic Talk she would not have sacked Iain Lees-Galloway for having an affiar.
+This morning, Collins told Magic Talk she would not have sacked Iain Lees-Galloway for having an affair.

 "That's between him and his spouse".